shahidlatif126/Integrity-Driven-Federated-Learning/README.md

 This repository presents the implemetation of A Lightweight Integrity-Driven Federated Learning Approach to Mitigate Poisoning Attacks in IoT.
-The complete Jupyter Notebook and dataset are shared for upcoming researchers to contribute to advancements in FL-based architectures.

 # A Lightweight Integrity-Driven Federated Learning Approach to Mitigate Poisoning Attacks in IoT
 **Link:** https://ieeexplore.ieee.org/abstract/document/11028863